Note: For all teachers, please:

-You can select document by clicking and selecting Magic Share.
+You can select and share any relevant document by clicking Share and selecting Magic Share.

-During screen-sharing, if another participant needs to explain part of the content, you can click on Pass on sharing at the top of the screen to switch role to participant, and the participants in Follow presenter mode will also follow the new sharer's pace to view the document.
+During screen-sharing, if another participant needs to explain part of the content, you can click on Pass on sharing at the top of the screen to switch the sharing role to another participant, and the participants in Follow presenter mode will also follow the new sharer's pace to view the document.